 Talk about it

-Talk about it.
-In other words, broach the subject and allow your partner to voice his concerns and fears to you – uninterrupted.
+How do I talk to my partner about premature ejaculation? broach the subject and allow your partner to voice his concerns and fears to you – uninterrupted.
 After, your partner has had time to fully express his thoughts and feelings on the matter, share your thoughts, feelings, fears, and concerns with him in a non-judgmental way.
 This talk should come from a place of love, support, and concern.
 It is important to understand that PE affects many different aspects of a man’s life.

 As a result, fear, frustration, and upset can trickle into your relationship, affecting your quality of life.
 Also, keep in mind that men with PE typically feel ashamed, guilty, and embarrassed about the condition, causing them to shut down at the mere mention of the topic.
 So, tread lightly when broaching the topic with your partner.
 And, don’t be offended if he doesn’t want to talk about it at first.
 Give him time and try again at a later date.
 Let your partner know you are always available to listen to him, should he need to talk.

 Lastly, it is important that you and your partner work together to combat PE.
 Once you have a common goal, you will have a better chance of defeating it.
 The result?
 A stronger relationship and a more fulfilling sex life.
 Your love, support, and cooperation will reduce the pressure to “perform,” so you can both be sexually-satisfied.